 Pursuant to Public Authorities Law §2879-a, DASNY must annually report to OSC on March 1st of each year all Eligible Contracts/Amendments that it anticipates in the next fiscal year, and revise such report within 30 days of learning of any significant changes to such annual report.
 DASNY must give OSC ten (10) days' notice before (i) publishing a solicitation that DASNY expects will result in an Eligible Contract/Amendment that was not previously reported to OSC or (ii) executing a Non-Competitive Eligible Contract/Amendment that was not previously reported to OSC.
 Certain Eligible Contracts/Amendments that are the subject of a written notice must also be approved or disapproved by OSC within 90 days after the contract is signed.
-If approval or disapproval by OSC has not been obtained, the signed contract shall become valid and enforceable without such approval.
-DASNY must file all Eligible Contracts/Amendments that are not subject to OSC pre-approval with OSC within 60 days of execution.
+If approval or disapproval by OSC has not been obtained, the signed contracts/Amendments that are not subject to OSC pre-approval with OSC within 60 days of execution.